javadbat/jb-image-input/README.md

 ### check validation

-you can check is image input value meet your validation standad by `dom.triggerInputValidation(showError)` the `showError` parameter is optional and its defualt is true but you cant set it false so if value is invalid component dont react and show error to user and just return validation object
+you can check is image input value meet your validation standard by `dom.triggerInputValidation(showError)` the `showError` parameter is optional and its default is true but you cant set it false so if value is invalid component don't react and show error to user and just return validation object

 ### multi image selector

-by defualt jb-image-input dont support multi image upload but in set of hack you can implement a system that user can select and upload multiple image we have 4 step to help you implement multi image input
+by default jb-image-input don't support multi image upload but in set of hack you can implement a system that user can select and upload multiple image we have 4 step to help you implement multi image input

 1- set `multiple` attribute to dom to let user select multiple image